 The main concern with xanthan is that some people experience gastrointestinal issues such as bloating and diarrhea after consuming it.
 Those with gut imbalance issues and pervasive intestinal symptoms would be wise to limit exposure.

-In sum, there isn’t too much reason to be concerned about xanthan except for babies and those with gut imbalance.
-However, those with allergies to soy, corn, wheat needs to choose their xanthan carefully or avoid it altogether.
+In sum, there isn’t too much reason to be concerned about xanthan except for babies and those with gut imbalances.
+However, those with allergies to soy, corn, wheat need to choose their xanthan carefully or avoid it altogether.

-If you have the choice, there are better options than xanthan such as guar (discussed below), arrowroot, and kuzu.
+If you have the choice, there are better options than xanthan such as guar (discussed below), arrowroot, and kuzu (kudzu).